What Causes Copper Pipes to Leak ?

 The State of California Task Force to Study Pinhole Leaks in Copper Plumbing defines a copper pinhole leak as “the perforation of copper tube, pipe or fittings used for domestic water distribution as the result of pitting corrosion initiated on the interior/waterside surface with the subsequent leakage of water.”

 Internal pitting corrosion of copper pipes is a rare but costly problem that leads to the formation of pinhole leaks.
-Although the factors that cause this problem are mostly unknown, it is well recognized that the chemistry of the water traveling through the pipes can influence the formation and propagation of pits.
+Although the factors that cause this problem are mostly unknown, many professionals recognize that the chemistry of the water traveling through the pipes can influence the formation and propagation of pits.

 A pinhole leak is a final breakthrough event of the progressive attack of pitting corrosion on copper water plumbing.
 A copper water plumbing system can be in a condition of having significant damage by pitting corrosion, but not have pinhole leaks.
 The challenge is how to discover pitting corrosion before pinhole leaks develop.

 Although pinhole leaks could happen in any copper pipe or tube within a house, the Washington Suburban Sanitary Commission (WSSC) reported that the majority of pinhole leaks that their customers had reported were in cold-water, horizontal copper piping.
 Most of the leaks were in older homes, and 80 percent of the reports involved homes built prior to 1970.

 Get A Free Estimate

 We are more than happy to give advice on which solution is most suitable for your needs.
 Why not ask us to view your property and discuss the various options with you now.
 Our advice is free!